HomeSongs

 Martinico, with love, handed her his dagger.

-She threw it over her shoulder, letting it fall to the ground.
+She severed his head, letting it fall to the ground.

 “Go now, Martinico, go and summon my father!”